hyperledger-archives/sawtooth-docs-archive/docs/1.2/transaction_family_specifications/xo_transaction_family.md

 The XO transaction processor receives a transaction request and a state dictionary.
-If it is valid, the transaction request payload will have a game name, an action, and, if the action is [take]{.title-ref}, a space.
+If it is valid, the transaction request payload will have a game name, an action, and, if the action is `take`, a space.

 1. If the action is `create`, the transaction is invalid if the game name is already in state dictionary.
 Otherwise, the